-- Non-compliant issues relating to members engaged in public practice are initially referred to the Compliance Officer to review and work with members to resolve any outstanding issues - Unresolved non-compliant issues relating to members engaged in public practice are forwarded to the Practice Compliance Committee.
+- Non-compliant issues relating to members engaged in public practice are initially referred to the Compliance Officer to review and work with members to resolve any outstanding issues.
+Where non-compliant issues are raised from a Monitoring Review an Action Plan is prepared for completion by the member.
+Where actions are not completed a Fixed Penalty may be applied to the member's account with additional requirements for compliance.
+Failure to meet these requirements will lead to referral to the Practice Compliance Committee. - Unresolved non-compliant issues relating to members engaged in public practice are forwarded to the Practice Compliance Committee.
 The Practice Compliance Committee has the power to issue fines and suspend practising certificates for a period of up to six months pending the outcome of disciplinary proceedings. - Members receiving a fine or suspension from the Practice Compliance Committee have the right to appeal against the decision.
-Appeals are reviewed by the Practice Compliance Appeal Committee. - Referrals (from the Practice Compliance and Practice Compliance Appeal Committee) are referred to the Disciplinary Committee. - The member has the right to be present in person and/or represented by another appointed person during the course of a Disciplinary Committee meeting. - The member or their representative provides details of any mitigating or personal issues relating to the facts of the complaint or referral. - The Disciplinary Committee considers any request that the defendant's name is not included in any publicity and considers its decision in private. - The Disciplinary Committee announces its decision during the course of the Committee meeting and any Disciplinary Order is issued by the Secretary to the Disciplinary Process.
+Appeals are reviewed by the Practice Compliance Appeal Committee and if rejected the case is referred to the Disciplinary Committee. - The member has the right to be present in person and/or represented by another appointed person during the course of a Disciplinary Committee meeting. - The member or their representative provides details of any mitigating or personal issues relating to the facts of the complaint or referral. - The Disciplinary Committee considers any request that the defendant's name is not included in any publicity and considers its decision in private. - The Disciplinary Committee announces its decision during the course of the Committee meeting and any Disciplinary Order is issued by the Secretary to the Disciplinary Process.